KidkArolis/jetpack/docs/06-workflow-and-deployment.md

 app.use(jetpack)
 ```

 `jetpack/serve` proxies to the dev server in development and serves `dist/` in production.
-Run both processes via two terminals, or with `jetpack -x` to spawn the API alongside.
+Run both processes via two terminals or your preferred process manager.

 Deploy by building (`jetpack build`) and running `node .`.